apache/flink/docs/ops/config.zh.md

 **RocksDB Configurable Options**

 These options give fine-grained control over the behavior and resoures of ColumnFamilies.
 With the introduction of `state.backend.rocksdb.memory.managed` and `state.backend.rocksdb.memory.fixed-per-slot` (Apache Flink 1.10), it should be only necessary to use the options here for advanced performance tuning.
-These options here can also be specified in the application program via `RocksDBStateBackend.setOptions(PptionsFactory)`.
+These options here can also be specified in the application program via `RocksDBStateBackend.setRocksDBOptions(RocksDBOptionsFactory)`.

 {% include generated/rocksdb_configurable_configuration.html %}